univention/univention-corporate-server/doc/manual/computers/basic-system-services.rst

 |UCSUCR| variables :envvar:`timeserver`, :envvar:`timeserver2` and
 :envvar:`timeserver3` external NTP servers can be included as time sources.

-Manual time synchronization can be started by the command :command:`ntpdate`.
+Manual time synchronization can be started by the command :command:`chronyd -q`.

 Windows clients joined in a Samba/AD domain only accept signed NTP time requests.
 If the |UCSUCRV| :envvar:`ntp/signed` is set to ``yes``, the NTP